kadarakos/kadarakos.github.io/index.md

 ## Recent Activities

-- Research internship at Microsoft Maluuba May-Aug 2017
+- Research internship at Microsoft Maluuba May-Sep 2017
 - I am on the program committee EMNLP 2017 WMT
 - I am on the program committee for SEM 2017
 - I am on the program committee fore ACL 2017